 - The worst mistake you can make with body language

-- Where you can get perfectly fitting body language description
+- How to get to perfectly fitting description of body language

 Now raise your eyebrows and drop your jaw in delight, because here is my complete Body Language 101, summarized by five quick tips that will help you with “puppeteering” your characters: